bhavs25/FindHelper/README.md

-###### **Project Overview**
+📌 Project Overview

-	This project is a Find Helper Booking Platform that connects users with skilled professionals such as plumbers, electricians, cleaners, painters, carpenters, and AC technicians across various cities in India.
+FindHelper is a full-stack web platform designed to connect users with skilled professionals such as plumbers, electricians, painters, cleaners, carpenters, and AC technicians across various cities in India.

-**The platform allows:**

-1. Users to search for professionals based on location and service category.
-2. Professionals to register themselves, list their services, charges, experience, and location.
-3. Admins to approve or reject professional profiles before they are shown to the public.

-It aims to streamline the process of finding and hiring trusted service providers with transparent pricing, verified credentials, and user-friendly browsing.
+The platform streamlines the process of searching, verifying, and booking trusted service providers through a user-friendly interface and structured approval system.

-###### **Features Implemented**

-* User registration and login for customers and professionals
-* Professional profile creation and storage
-* Role-based access (customer, professional, admin)
+✅ Core Features
+User Registration & Login
+Separate authentication for customers, professionals, and admins.

+Professional Onboarding
+Skilled workers can register and create profiles including:

+Services offered

+Charges

+Experience

+City/location

+Admin Dashboard

+Approves or rejects professional profiles

+Ensures only verified professionals are listed

+Service Discovery

-* Service browsing by profession and location
+Users can browse professionals by service category and location

-* Professional bio, charge, and experience display
+View bio, charges, and experience of each provider
-* Approval system for professional accounts
-*
-**###### Pending Features**

-* Chat functionality between users and professionals
-* Payment integration
-* Notification system (email/SMS)
+Role-Based Access Control
+Tailored views and permissions for different user roles

+Technology Stack
+Frontend: HTML5, CSS3, JavaScript (ES6)

+Backend: JSON Server (mock API)

+Icons: Font Awesome

+Font: Segoe UI system font

+🎯 Purpose & Impact
+This project addresses a real-world problem in India: trustworthy access to skilled home services.
+By combining location-based search, admin-level verification, and transparent profiles, the platform enhances both user trust and professional visibility.